-I'm breast-feeding my newborn and her bowel movements are yellow and mushy.
+I'm breastfeeding my newborn and my baby's bowel movements are yellow and mushy.
 Is this normal for baby poop?

-Yellow, mushy bowel movements are perfectly normal for breast-fed babies.
+Yellow, mushy bowel movements are perfectly normal for breastfed babies.
 Still, there are many shades of normal when it comes to baby poop.
-Here's a color-by-color guide:
+Here's a color-by-color guide for newborns:

-- Black.
+- Black or dark green.
 After birth, a baby's first bowel movements are black and tarry.
 This type of baby poop is known as meconium.

-- Green-brown.
-As the baby begins digesting breast milk, meconium is replaced with green-brown and then yellow-brown bowel movements.
+- Yellow-green.
+As the baby begins digesting breast milk, meconium is replaced with yellow-green bowel movements.

-If you're concerned about the color or consistency of your baby's bowel movements, contact your baby's doctor.
+If you're concerned about the color or consistency of your baby's bowel movements, contact your baby's health care provider.
 This is especially important if your baby's bowel movements are:

 - Still black several days after birth

 - Suddenly more frequent and unusually watery